string(5) "14306"

 Many drivers think that if they’re pulled over without their insurance papers, they’re considered uninsured.
 But that’s not quite true.
 Driving without insurance and driving without proof of insurance are two very different situations, and the consequences, including the fines for driving without insurance, aren’t the same.
+Here’s what you need to know about the two.

 Driving without insurance in Canada